-The Brazilian Securities Commission (CVM) has submitted to public hearing a draft regulation on the registration of listed companies in Brazil.
-As proposed, the new regulation would replace rules in place for more than 15 years.
-Key developments focus on: (i) enhancing the level and quality of disclosure; (ii) creating three different categories for listed companies (there's one at present); (iii) establishing different levels of disclosure for the different categories of listed companies; and (iv) harmonising the rules applicable to listed companies.
-Investment funds would still be under specific regulation and not be affected by this new development.
+The Brazilian Securities Commission (CVM) has enacted Regulation 480 of December 7 2009.
+This new regulation has enhanced the requirements that companies have to fulfil to issue securities in Brazil.
+The new regulation has replaced rules in effect for more than 15 years and its key developments focused on: (i) enhancing the level and quality of disclosure; (ii) creating two different levels of disclosure requirements for issuers, according to the type of securities; (iii) making offering procedures faster and simpler; and (iv) harmonising the rules applicable to listed companies.
+Investment funds are still under specific regulations and are not affected by the new regulation.

-The proposed regulation was construed based on the shelf registration system as defined by the International Organisation of Securities Commissions (Iosco) whereby all information regarding the securities issuer will be disclosed through a single document (shelf document), which will be registered with the CVM and updated either on an annual basis or whenever a public offering takes place.
-In turn, the document presented to investors in order to disclose conditions of securities offerings will be shorter and simpler (offering note).
+Regulation 480 was based on the shelf registration system as defined by the Iosco, whereby all information regarding the securities issuer will be disclosed through a single document, registered with the CVM and updated either on an annual basis or whenever a public offering takes place.
+In turn, the document presented to investors in order to disclose the relevant conditions of securities offerings will be shorter and simpler (the offering note), highlighting the main features and conditions of the specific public offer.